arnaucube/padArchiver/README.md

 }
 ```

-- Execute the API server:
+- Execute the API server, inside the directory 'build':
 ```
 > ./padArchiver-APIserver
 ```